T3ch-Alex/Plant-Microbial-Fuel-Cell-Data-Monitoring-with-Arduino-Sensors/README.md

-# CONSTRUCTION OF A LOW COST MICROBIAL PLANT FUEL CELL
+# CONSTRUCTION OF A LOW COST PLANT-MICROBIAL FUEL CELL

 Final Graduation Work presented as a partial requirement for obtaining the title